-Let’s start with the most salient fact: Most toy subscriptions, loot boxes, and subscription loot boxes for kids are absolutely awful.
+Most toy subscriptions, loot boxes, and subscription boxes for kids are absolutely awful.
 In most cases, parents wind up overpaying for bad toys that end up under the couch before the next shipment arrives.
-As such, it’s important to remember that the subscription model has a point and that the point is anticipation and repetition.
-Great subscriptions inspire enthusiasm, traditions, and good habits.
+The main point of the toy subscription model is anticipation and repetition.
+Great subscription boxes for kids inspire enthusiasm, traditions, and good habits.
 Fortunately, there are plenty of subscriptions that can accomplish that — some are just toy-adjacent or a bit unexpected.

-Each of the subscriptions for kids below encourages deeper investment in activity and play rather than plasticine clutter.
-The idea?
-Subscribe to excitement.
+Each of the subscriptions boxes for kids below encourages deeper investment in activity and play rather than plasticine clutter.
+The idea is to subscribe to excitement.
 Take that approach and everything tends to work out just fine.

 Ideal for kids ages six to 12, this coding subscription box starts them out by coding from examples and then they progress to inventing their own apps.
 Who knows?
 You might have the next iPhone creator on your hands.
 Kids learn to make everything from greeting cards to video games.